How to Improve Egg Quality?

 - Quantity: Many women need eight to nine hours of sleep a night (not just the weekend!) to get the rest their body needs.
 The goal is to wake up refreshed so whatever that means for you is how much sleep you need.

-Cleaning Up Your Environment to Get Pregnant Naturally
+4.)
+Clean Up Your Environment to Get Pregnant Naturally

 An endocrine disruptor is a substance that you take into your body which binds to one of your body’s hormone receptors and modifies the way your natural hormones work.